 We believe children have the right to play supported by the communities they live in.
 Over the years different funders have helped us support and develop play in the community.
-We run weekly, free supervised drop-in play sessions in local open spaces, usually within housing estates.
+We have run thousands of weekly, free supervised drop-in play sessions in local open spaces, usually within housing estates, sometimes in parks or streets.
 Annually, Community Play projects have

-- run an average of nearly 370 sessions with average attendance of 250 children
+- run an average of nearly 370 a year sessions with average attendance of 250 children

 - an estimated participation of over 750 children